 From the classic potato and macaroni salads to an assortment of dips and breads, if you build it, they will eat.

-This list of 32 brilliant BBQ sides has you covered from noon to midnight.
+This list of 35 brilliant BBQ side dishes has you covered from noon to midnight.

-No BBQ is complete without a side of coleslaw.
+No BBQ is complete without a side dish of coleslaw.

 Served with charred chicken thighs or in a soft bun with a thick burger patty, it pretty much goes with everything.